hieulhaiwork/python_for_beginner/README.md

 ## 3. Pandas

 Pandas is a powerful library designed for handling with tabular in many formats: .csv, .xlsx, .json, .html, .sql,...
-But .csv is the most popular format file to store data, especially in data analysis.
+But .csv is the most popular format file to store table-format data, especially in data analysis.

 ```
 import pandas as pd
 ```
 ### a.
 DataFrame()
-Read the csv file, the result will be saved as table-form with rows and columns:
+Read the csv file, the result will be shown as a table with rows and columns:
 ```
 dataframe = pd.read_csv('path-to-your-csv')
 ```